Are you interested in learning web development? Good, because now is the best time to learn how to become a web developer.

 Additionally, projects let you dive deep into the topics that interest you most.
 Are you fascinated by databases?
 Take up a project that involves storing data in and pulling data from a SQL database.
 Want to build website interfaces for a living?
 Make something that shows off your fluency in a front-end framework like Bootstrap or React.
 Or, you could reach out to a local business or nonprofit and offer to freelance for them.

 But, most importantly, more projects equal more practice.
 You’ll spend time not just practicing your skills, but practicing on something you actually care about.
 Projects also teach you to problem-solve independently — you won’t have courses or instructors guiding you when things get difficult.
 When you encounter bugs, you’ll need to crack the code (pun intended) yourself.

 Here’s a great example of a project from FreeCodeCamp that you can play around with yourself.

 Once you’ve built enough projects, start work on a web development portfolio.
 This type of personal website showcases your best work and highlights your strengths for employers.

 When choosing your projects, find ones that demonstrate your range of skills in your preferred focus.
 Communicate that you have a well-rounded understanding of front- or back-end development while tailoring your work to fit the job descriptions you’re pursuing, if possible.
 Even the website itself can illustrate your talent for front-end development.

 It’s also important to note that portfolios aren’t just about the final product — how you got there is just as important.
 Include descriptions of your process for each project.
-Explain why you wanted to make what you did, how you planned and executed your plans, issues you encountered, and how you overcame them.
+Explain why you wanted to make what you did, how you planned and executed your plans, the issues you encountered, and how you overcame them.
 By including this information, companies can see whether your work style aligns with their needs.

 5. Find a mentor and network.